Turkcell/BIPActionSheet/README.md

 ## Installation

-There are three ways to use BIPActionSheet in your project:
+There are two ways to use BIPActionSheet in your project:
 - using CocoaPods
 - by cloning the project into your repository